Question from Attorney:

 3. In some cases the policy form is written in such a way that if it is not amended, that the policy is considered “Full Prior Acts”.

 4. It also may be written in a way that it only provides coverage for the current policy year.
-If this is the case, there should be endorsements attached to the policy that amend the coverage for the appropriate prior acts date.
+If this is the case, there should be endorsements attached to the policy that amends the coverage for the appropriate prior acts date.

 5. The “prior acts” endorsements can be for individual attorneys and/or for the firm.